ICanBoogie/Module/README.md

 ## Testing

 The test suite is ran with the `make test` command.
 [Composer](http://getcomposer.org/) is automatically installed as well as all dependencies required to run the suite.
-You can later clean the directory with the `make clean` command.
+The directory can later by cleaned with the `make clean` command.

 The package is continuously tested by [Travis CI](http://about.travis-ci.org/).